rachelsm96/fetch-coding-exercise/README.md

 Following code is to solve the Fetch Coding Exercise - SDET

 Requierments:
-- python
+- Python
-- selenium
+- Selenium
-- chromedirvers
+- Chromedrivers

-- pytest
+run the test to see my solution